Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Not-DBMS "Previous section in reading order")]   [[\>](#Which-Format "Next section in reading order")]       [[\<\<](#Introduction "Beginning of this chapter or previous chapter")]   [[Up](#Introduction "Up section")]   [[\>\>](#Dataset-Components "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------- ------------------------------------------------------- --- ------------------------------------------------------------------------- ------------------------------------ ---------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.3 The netCDF File Format {.section}
+1.3 The netCDF File Format
 --------------------------

 Until version 3.6.0, all versions of netCDF employed only one binary